- Creation of My Thesis or Dissertation

 Q: Prior to my defense, do I turn in a printed review copy of my dissertation to UDTS?

 A: No. If your college/school/department requires you to place a review copy of your dissertation on reserve at the library, you do not bring this copy to UDTS.
-Instead, take your review copy to the Circulation/Reserves desk on the first floor of Gateway (formerly Johnson Center) Library.
+Instead, take your review copy and the completed "Place Dissertations on Reserve" form to the Circulation/Reserves desk on the first floor of Gateway (formerly Johnson Center) Library.
 The staff will be able to assist you.

 Q: When should I schedule my defense?